Jurassic Park: Box office

 In Australia, the film had the widest release ever and was the first to open with a one-day gross of more than A$1 million, grossing A$5,447,000 (US$3.6 million) in its first four days from 192 screens, beating the opening record of Terminator 2 and the weekly record set by The Bodyguard with a gross of A$6.8 million.
 In the same weekend, it also set an opening record in Germany with a gross of DM 16.8 million ($10.5 million) from 644 screens.
 In Italy, it had the widest release ever in 344 theaters and grossed a record Lire 9.5 billion ($6.1 million).
 After 115 days of release, it surpassed E.T. as the highest-grossing film worldwide of all time.
 It eventually opened in France on October 20, 1993, and grossed a record 75 million F ($13 million) in its opening week from over 515 screens.
 Its first week admissions in France of almost 2.3 million surpassed the previous record set by Rambo: First Blood Part II in 1985.

 The film set all-time records in, among others, Germany, Hong Kong, Ireland, Israel, Japan (in US Dollars), Malaysia, Mexico, New Zealand, the Philippines, Singapore, Spain, Thailand and the United Kingdom.
-Ultimately the film grossed $914 million worldwide in its initial release, with Spielberg reportedly earning over $250 million, the most a director or actor had earned from one film at the time.
+Ultimately the film grossed $914 million worldwide in its initial release, with Spielberg reportedly making $294 million, the most a director or actor had made from one film at the time.
+The film had a net profit of around $700 million.
 Its record gross was surpassed in 1998 by Titanic, the first film to gross over $1 billion.

 The 2011 UK release grossed £245,422 ($786,021) from 276 theaters, finishing at eleventh on the weekend box office list.
 The 3D re-release in 2013 opened at fourth place in the US, with $18.6 million from 2,771 locations.
 IMAX showings accounted for over $6 million, with the 32 percent being the highest IMAX share ever for a nationwide release.
 The reissue grossed $45.4 million in the United States and Canada.
 The international release had its most successful weekend in late August, when it managed to climb to the top of the box office with a $28.8 million debut in China.
 This helped to bring the film's lifetime gross to $1.03 billion.
 Jurassic Park was the 17th, and oldest, film to surpass the $1 billion mark, and the only film by Universal to achieve this until 2015, when the studio released Furious 7, Minions, and the fourth Jurassic Park installment Jurassic World.